YongyiLuo98/BVSim/README.md

 ### <a name="wave-mode"></a>Wave Mode

-In Wave mode, you can provide a `.bed` file generated from an empirical `.vcf` file (for example, from HG002) or multiple BED files derived from samples of a selected population (such as the 15 Cell samples).
+In Wave mode, users can provide a `.bed` file generated from an empirical `.vcf` file (for example, from HG002) or multiple BED files derived from samples of a selected population (such as the 15 Cell samples).
 This functionality allows you to generate non-uniform insertions and deletions with various options.

-#### <a name="requirements-for-the-bed-file"></a>Requirements for the BED File
+#### <a name="requirements-for-the-bed-file"></a>User-defined Sample(s) and Input BED file Requirements

 The BED file must adhere to the following requirements: